Vahe1994/Vahe1994.github.io/index.md

 <img src="images/ddsr.jpg?raw=true"/>

 We address the problem of depth map super-resolution with the focus on visual quality of the corresponding 3D geometry.
 We demonstrate that basing the loss function on deviation of 3D surface rendering instead of direct depth deviation yields significantly improved results as measured by a number of perceptual metrics.

 ---

-### PROJECTS
-**Telegram bot for Celebrity Faces**
-I was a part of a team working on implementing an algorithm for finding similar faces in Celebrity photo database by using Locality-sensitive hashing and Neural Network.

-**Spam Detector**
-Analysis and classification of Twitter accounts into 3 groups – “person”, “spam”, and “other”.
-A Telegram bot was created, to classify accounts in the above way, by using a combination of XGBoost and Neural Network classifiers.

-**Research Assistant, DSSLab, project ICS RAS**
-As part of a team completed the project “Conceptual structuring of the situation of building basic models of political and socio-economic situation of the Republic of Kazakhstan”.
-The work was done in the interest of the presidential administration of the Republic of Kazakhstan.
-February 2015 - April 2015

-**Mathematical modeling and investment planning for oil production**
- In this paper, I developed a model for constructing an optimal investment portfolio for an oil company from a pool of projects.
-The objective was to maximize the NPV for 20 years.
-As a solution, a C# application was created using genetic algorithms with modifications to fit the needs of a particular problem.

----
 ### Awards